EXCLUSIVE-Malaysian energy giant's board at odds with PM over payment to Sarawak state

 Mahathir had opposed giving more oil money to the states.
 And the Petronas board and management are concerned that the settlement with Sarawak would encourage other oil and gas rich states to make similar demands, the sources said.

 In addition to paying the sales tax, sources close to the negotiations have earlier said Muhyiddin had shown he was potentially open to increasing royalty payments to Sarawak and Sabah states - which could run into billions of dollars a year.
-(Editing by Simon Cameron-Moore)
+(Editing by Simon Cameron-Moore and Louise Heavens)

 - READ MORE ON: